AnyBlok/furet_ui/docs/source/server.rst

 ``/furetui/init/required/data``
 -------------------------------

 First query called by FuretUI.
-The goal of this query is to initialize the client:
+The goal of this query is to initialize the client.

+The params in body are:

+* ``route_name``: an existing route name in route.js
+* ``route_params``: the information linked

 .. warning::